ivopauly/ivopauly/README.md

 ## 🤔	Key takeaways

 🇳🇱 I’m from the Netherlands
-🔭 I’m currently working for Coolblue Home & Go as front-end architect
+🔭 I’m currently working for Achmea as frontend developer
 🌱 I’m currently learning Capactior JS
 💬 Ask me about; JavaScript, Node, PHP, Dart or Flutter